How To Wash White Clothes

 Drying white clothes outside can make a big difference in retaining brightness.
 The ultraviolet rays from the sun help to freshen and whiten the garments.

 If drying outside isn't possible, use the dryer on a low-heat setting.
-Remove from the dryer while slightly damp, and air dry on a drying rack.
+Remove from the dryer while slightly damp and air-dry on a drying rack.

 Be careful not to over-dry the clothes, as excessive heat can cause white clothes to turn yellow.